There are three main types of search engine marketing (SEM) – all aimed at helping you earn greater visibility in search results.

-(3) Local SEO also gains you visibility in online directories and on GPS devices.
+(3) Local SEO also gives you visibility in online directories and on GPS devices.

 (4) Searchers tend to trust local search (probably because of the 1st-page positioning, address verification requirements, and reviews)

-(2) Organic results offer maximum flexibility – you can display for any search term
+(2) Organic results offer maximum display flexibility – they are triggered for any result you are deemed relevant.

-(3) Results (if arrived at via white hat methods and maintained over time) will continue to compound and grow over time.
+(3) Results (if arrived at via white hat methods and maintained) continue to compound and grow over time.

 (2) Local results do not display for every search query.

 (3) You are limited by geography; you won’t show up when geographic qualifiers exclude your business location or if you are too far away.

 (2) Organic search results are subject to daily algorithm updates and market adjustments.
 Results can be volatile.

-(3) There are only 10 blue links on page 1 of organic search results.
+(3) There is a maximum of 10 blue links on page 1 of organic search results.
 Competition is tough and getting tougher.